-The decision to buy or lease solar power system is yours to make for your business.
-In order for this investment to be successful for your company, however, you need to develop a solar energy strategy that defines the reasons behind why you decided to procure renewable energy.
+The decision to buy or lease a solar power system is yours to make for your business.
+In order for this investment to be successful for your company, however, you need to develop a solar energy strategy that defines the reasons why you decided to procure renewable energy.
 You must also be able to identify how much should be allocated for the system to become operable.
-Developing this strategy will involve the following tips as well.
+Developing a commercial solar energy strategy will involve the following tips as well.

 Know the Options Available in the Solar Energy Market for You